vaibhavpandeyvpz/txdedit/README.md

 ## ⚠️ Known Limitations

+### Platform Support
 - PS2 TXD format is not supported
+- Xbox platform support is not yet fully implemented
 - ATC (AMD Texture Compression) formats are not supported

+### Texture Editing Limitations
+- **Mipmap count**: Displayed but not editable (mipmaps are managed individually)
+- **Dimension changes**: Changing width/height updates metadata but doesn't automatically resize texture data.
+Use "Replace diffuse" or "Replace alpha" to update texture data with new dimensions
+- **Separate U/V wrap flags**: Not supported in the current library implementation (only filter flags are available)
+- **Automatic texture resizing on save**: Removed - textures are saved as-is with their current mipmap data

+### Format Support
+- R8G8B8A8 format is not available (B8G8R8A8 is used instead)
 - Some advanced texture conversion features may be simplified

 ---